Set in Northamptonshire’s rolling countryside in the Nene Valley, Wellingborough is surrounded by natural beauty and traditional English villages.

 The town has 18 Parishes, each with their own unique heritage and well worth visiting.
 The four largest Parishes are Irchester, Earls Barton, Finedon, and Wollaston with populations of approximately 5000, 4900, 4000 and 3500 respectively.
 The Borough as a whole has a population of 75,000.

-Wellingborough offers excellent road links, M1, A1, A45 and A14, to the rest of the Country.
+Wellingborough offers excellent road links – the M1, A1, A45 and A14 linking it to the rest of the country.

-Wellingborough is within a 60 mile radius of four international airports as well as Sywell Aerodrome, a private airfield with facilities for executive flights and helicopter links, just 3 miles from the town.
+It is within a 60 mile radius of four international airports, as well as Sywell Aerodrome, a private airfield with facilities for executive flights and helicopter links, just 3 miles from the town.

 In addition to the variety of excellent LEA schools, Wellingborough also boasts a well-respected independent day school for boys and girls aged 3-18.
 Wellingborough School was founded in 1595 and is one of the oldest schools in the country.
 It serves Northamptonshire, Leicestershire, Bedfordshire, Cambridgeshire and North Buckinghamshire.

 Wellingborough was granted its Market Charter in 1201 and upholds the tradition by holding a General Market on Wednesdays, Fridays and Saturdays and a Bric-a-Brac Market on Tuesdays.